Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="init_fact"></a>
 ## Initial Factorial
-Let's write a function to calculate the factorial of a given integer `n`.
+Let's start our chapel journey by writing a function to calculate the factorial of a given integer `n`.
 Where factorial is

 $$ n! = \prod_{i=1}^n i = 1 \cdot 2 \cdot\ldots\cdot (n-1) \cdot n$$

+This will introduce the syntax for `proc` and `for` loops!

 <a id="ex3"></a>
 #### Example 3: Initial Factorial